Congratulations! You have purchased an Artisan tandoor oven, your gateway to the exotic flavors of the ancient Silk Road.

-- The first time using your Artisan Tandoor, please ensure that you gradually increase the temperature to condition the interior of your Tandoor oven.
+- The first time using your Artisan Tandoor, please ensure that you gradually increase the temperature to condition the interior of the Tandoor.

-- You may notice some hairline cracks forming during conditioning but don’t be alarmed, this is normal and will not interfere with the performance or longevity of your Tandoor oven.
+- You may notice some hairline cracks forming during conditioning but don’t be alarmed, this is normal and will not interfere with the performance or longevity of the Tandoor.

-- When your Tandoor oven cools down, the hairline cracks will barely be noticeable.
+- When the Tandoor cools down, the hairline cracks will barely be noticeable.
 They are essential in allowing the ceramic body of your Tandoor to breathe.